About

 Hey, I'm Nina.

 I have a bachelor's degree in psychology with 2+ years of design experience at early-stage companies.
-Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career—even as graduation approached.
-In fact, I felt that I’d have a high chance of burnout if I followed that path.
+Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career.
+In fact, I felt that I’d have a high chance of burnout if I followed that path after graduation.

-Over the years, I’ve worked with nonprofits and startups to build meaningful products, since I’m passionate about making a positive impact through design.
-I aim for opportunities that align with that passion—so if you’re reading this, there's a good chance you fit the bill.
+Over the years, I’ve worked with nonprofits and startups to build meaningful products since I’m passionate about making a positive impact through design.
+I aim for opportunities that align with that passion and I've enjoyed working throughout the many design processes, from small details to large decisions, to deliver that.

 Thanks for reading, I look forward to potentially working together.

 I have a bachelor's degree in psychology with 2+ years of design experience at early-stage companies.
-Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career—even as graduation approached.
-In fact, I felt that I’d have a high chance of burnout if I followed that path.
+Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career.
+In fact, I felt that I’d have a high chance of burnout if I followed that path after graduation.

-Over the years, I’ve worked with nonprofits and startups to build meaningful products, since I’m passionate about making a positive impact through design.
-I aim for opportunities that align with that passion—so if you’re reading this, there's a good chance you fit the bill.
+Over the years, I’ve worked with nonprofits and startups to build meaningful products since I’m passionate about making a positive impact through design.
+I aim for opportunities that align with that passion and I've enjoyed working throughout the many design processes, from small details to large decisions, to deliver that.

 Thanks for reading, I look forward to potentially working together.

 I have a bachelor's degree in psychology with 2+ years of design experience at early-stage companies.
-Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career—even as graduation approached.
-In fact, I felt that I’d have a high chance of burnout if I followed that path.
+Although my interest in mental health and the human mind led me to major in psychology, I never envisioned myself pursuing a traditionally related career.
+In fact, I felt that I’d have a high chance of burnout if I followed that path after graduation.

-Over the years, I’ve worked with nonprofits and startups to build meaningful products, since I’m passionate about making a positive impact through design.
-I aim for opportunities that align with that passion—so if you’re reading this, there's a good chance you fit the bill.
+Over the years, I’ve worked with nonprofits and startups to build meaningful products since I’m passionate about making a positive impact through design.
+I aim for opportunities that align with that passion and I've enjoyed working throughout the many design processes, from small details to large decisions, to deliver that.

 Thanks for reading, I look forward to potentially working together.